cellular biology, biochemistry, microscopy, reproduction, conservation biology

 The FIRE Fertility Science stream will investigate how cellular processes contribute to fertility challenges.

-Our lab will focus on understanding the mechanisms behind sperm metabolism, motility, and cryopreservation, with applications for wildlife conservation and assisted reproduction.
+Our lab will focus on understanding the mechanisms behind sperm metabolism, motility, and cryopreservation, with applications for wildlife conservation, livestock management, and human medicine.

 WHY IT MATTERS